 - Come up with a plan of attack to get there…and remember, be specific.

-- Share your goal with someone who truly cares and will motivate you in a way that works for you.
-For instance, if you respond well to a good’ole butt-kicking, share it with a natural butt-kicker…who loves you.
-If not, don’t…otherwise, you might go back into hiding.
+- Share your goal with someone who truly cares and will motivate you in a way that works for you … hold you accountable.
+For instance, if you respond well to a good’ole butt-kicking, share it with a natural butt-kicker …who loves you.
+If not, don’t … otherwise, you might go back into hiding.

-So if you give your New Year’s resolutions some teeth I think that you’ll more likely find yourself proudly looking back at your efforts vs. sadly shrugging your shoulders in defeat…like you have so often in the past.
+So if you give your New Year’s resolutions some teeth I think that you’ll more likely find yourself proudly looking back at your efforts vs. sadly shrugging your shoulders in defeat … like I have so often in the past.

 Connect Your New Year’s Resolution to the Heart behind Why It’s Important

-I think giving your New Year’s resolutions some teeth is incredibly helpful…especially for those of you who are more disciplined and task-oriented than I am.
-However, personally what I’ve found to be most powerful is connecting my resolutions to the heart behind why it’s important in the first place.
+I think giving your New Year’s resolutions some teeth is incredibly helpful … especially for those of you who are more disciplined and task-oriented than I am.
+However, what I’ve found to be most powerful is connecting my resolutions to the heart behind why it’s important in the first place.
 Put another way, what’s at stake if I don’t do something about whatever it is I’m resolving to do?

-About 6 ½ years and 35 pounds ago I was a pink, fleshy blob lacking any energy or motivation to do anything.
+Back in 2009 and about 35 pounds ago I was a pink, fleshy blob lacking any energy or motivation to do anything.
 Although I had once exercised regularly, after I got married I stopped.
 Not certain why, I just did.